 - Doctoral degree: The highest level of training allows students to focus on larger policies or research in language acquisition, education, linguistics and more.

-Instruction in the language itself will be more common in certificate, associate and bachelor's degree levels.
+Instruction in the language itself will be more common in certificate, associate and bachelor's online liberal-arts degree levels.
 At the higher levels of training, fluency in the language is generally presumed, and coursework focuses on literature written in the language, cultural events in areas where the language is featured and theoretical issues in language and linguistics.

 Learning a foreign language online: How do online degrees in language work?